melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-and-text-templates/index.md

 * remind them when sessions are happening
 * confirm vaccination outcomes

+You can see the consent request and reminder emails for each vaccination programme by selecting the relevant link in the menu on this page.

+## Text messages Mavis sends to parents

 If we have parents’ mobile numbers, Mavis also sends them text messages.

-You can see the consent request and reminder emails for each vaccination programme by selecting the relevant link in the menu on this page.
+Mavis automatically sends texts to:
+* ask for consent
+* send reminders if parentsthey have not responded
+* confirm consent responses
+* remind parentsthem when sessions are happening
+* confirm vaccination outcomes

 ## Email templates for contacting schools